actions/runner/docs/preview/yamlgettingstarted-resources.md

-# YAML getting started - Resources (coming in April)
+# YAML getting started - Resources

 Resources enable the definition of various items which are to be produced or consumed by the defining pipeline.
 Every resource must specify an `alias`, which is how the resource